axew3/wp_w3all_net_login/README.md

 # wp_w3all_net_login
-Login/register automatically users that exists into the master WordPress, into any linked slave WordPress installations (also cross domains)
+Automatic, easy, fast and secure - Rely on you to automatically Login/Register users that exists into the master WordPress, into any linked slave WordPress installations (also cross domains, also nested).
+A concept that rewrite your point of view!